yellobyte/ESP32-DevBoards-Getting-Started/README.md

 Almost every ESP32 dev board with an USB port hosts a little but nevertheless sophisticated circuitry which is located between the USB-to-UART bridge chip (usually CP2102, FT232 or CH340) and the ESP32.
 Such a chip has a lot of pins, the 4 most important ones are called **TX** (output, for data sent from PC to the ESP32), **RX** (input, for data sent from ESP32 to the PC), **DTR** (output, legacy "Data Terminal Ready") and **RTS** (output, legacy "Request To Send").
 Back in the computer stone age the signals DTR & RTS (among others) were used to control the connection between Computers/Terminals and analog modems.

-The whole magic is such that the little tool **esptool** (which is part of the development environment) can independently set those signals to active (0=low) or passive (1=high) which tell the ESP32 to reboot or go into upload mode.
+The whole magic is such that the little tool **esptool** (which is part of the development environment) can independently set those signals to active (0=low) or passive (1=high) which tells the ESP32 to reboot or go into upload mode.

 The above mentioned circuitry is shown below.
 DTR & RTS are connected to the USB bridge chip and EN & IO0 are connected to the ESP32.